Magical Health Benefits Of Milk!

 Milk helps relieve stress, helps in keeping our muscles healthy and also helps strengthen our immune systems.

 If you are looking to prevent or fight osteoporosis, you should choose skim buffalo milk which is more nutritious than cow milk.
-If you are looking to feed a child or an old person, cow milk should be preferred.
+If you are looking to feed an old person, cow milk should be preferred.
+Currently paediatricians tend to advice parents to put their babies and toddlers on buffalo milk.

 If you find it difficult to digest milk, if you develop excessive gas formation, and have pain in the tummy after taking milk, if you have lactose intolerance, drink small quantities, say half a cup at a time along with every meal or a snack.
 That will reduce the discomfort substantially.